 Retention Rate 2019 (Fall 2018 Cohart) 70.2%

 The program consists of 60 credit hours of course work which includes construction classes in materials and methods, print reading, estimating, planning and scheduling, project management, and safety.
 General education and business courses are also included in the curriculum which is designed to prepare students for the work force with a well-rounded, practical education for positions in the construction industry.
-For more information on the program, contact the Division of Business at (225) 216-8154.

 |General Education||9 Credit Hours|